ThatOcelot/48hours/phoenix.md

 Next up is Arizona State University.
 ASU is one of the three largest colleges in Arizona, along with Tucson's University of Arizona and Flagstaff's Northern Arizona University.
 The Tempe Campus is ASU's main campus, but we will also visit the West Campus.
 At ASU you'll find the Gammage Memorial Auditorium, designed by Frank Lloyd Wright.
 Tempe Butte can also be found on campus.

-There is a mountain in Tucson called Sentinel Peak, which is UA's Mount A. UA students would paint the A on Tempe Butte red and blue (UA's school colors), while ASU students would paint the A on Sentinel Peak maroon and gold (ASU's school colors) in the weeks leading up to the District Cup.
-Two As have been painted different colors for certain reasons or by other schools.
+There is a mountain in Tucson called Sentinel Peak, which is UA's A Mountain.
+UA students would paint the A on Tempe Butte red and blue (UA's school colors), while ASU students would paint the A on Sentinel Peak maroon and gold (ASU's school colors) in the weeks leading up to the Territorial Cup.
+The two As have been painted different colors for certain reasons or by other schools.

 Nearby is Tempe Town Lake, a scenic place to go for a stroll.

 The Tempe Municipal Building is shaped like an inverted pyramid.

+We will then go to South Mountain Park.
+You can climb South Mountain, which has a summit of 2690 ft (820 m).
+The mountains are considered sacred to the Akimel O'odham and Kwevkepaya Yavapai people.

+Our final attraction is the Mystery Castle.
+It was built in the 1930s by Boyce Luther Gulley for his daughter, Mary Lou Gulley.
+Mary Lou lived in the castle from Boyce's death in 1945 until her death in 2010.
+It has 18 rooms and electricity and plumbing were only added in 1992.